Sadieg3/ProjectProposal/README.md

 # Project Proposal 1:Connect Four
-A two player game where each player will first choose the color token they want to begin the game.
-The user will play against an AI.
+A game where the user plays against an AI.
 The user will choose what color token they want then the user and AI will take turns dropping their tokens into a grid, each player only gets one turn each time.
 The first player to get four of their tokens either horizontally, vertically, or diagonally together wins.
 Group Members: Sophie Kolb, John Billick, Max Schroeder, and Sadie Greenberg

 ## GUI Mockup #1 (Start Screen)